 More than two miles along the shores of the Jordan River.

 Broad diversity of habitats lie along this stretch of the Jordan River ranging from mixed hardwood/conifer swamp to upland savannahs.
 From these preserves, the river empties into the Jordan River spreads on the outskirts of the city of East Jordan.

 Two parking areas are available, along with an easy 1.5-mile trail system at the Rogers Family Homestead Preserve.
 Just upstream of the preserves lies a public access/canoe launch, making for an excellent paddling destination that ends in East Jordan at the edge of Lake Charlevoix.

-From downtown East Jordan, travel northeast and then south on M-32 for 1.3 miles to Rogers Road.
+From downtown East Jordan, travel northeast and then east on M-32 for 1.3 miles to Rogers Road.
 Turn right, and the preserve is ½ mile down on the right.